iza-institute-of-labor-economics/gettsim/docs/geps/gep-00.rst

 thread from the ``Discussion`` section of the GEP, so that people can find it later.

-Generally the GEP author will be the one to send this email, but anyone can do it – the important thing is to make sure that everyone knows when a GEP is on the verge of acceptance, and give them a final chance to respond.
-If there's some special reason to extend this final comment period beyond 7 days, then that's fine, just say so in the email.
+Generally the GEP author will be the one to send this message, but anyone can do it – the important thing is to make sure that everyone knows when a GEP is on the verge of acceptance, and give them a final chance to respond.
+If there's some special reason to extend this final comment period beyond 7 days, then that's fine, just say so in the message.
 You shouldn't do less than 7 days, because sometimes people are travelling or similar and need some time to respond.

 In general, the goal is to make sure that the community has consensus,